algotechniq/algotechniq.github.io/index.md

 > Expertise in AI Model Implementation

 With our primary focus on AI model implementation, Algotechniq specializes in developing and deploying AI models for real-world applications.
-From the initial concept to real-time implementation on advanced processors, we offer comprehensive solutions tailored to your unique AI requirements.
+From the initial concept to real-time implementation on advanced processors, we offer comprehensive solutions tailored to your unique requirements.

 > Let’s innovate together